29 Amazing Things To Do In La Paz, Mexico + Travel Tips

 15. Enjoy the Nightlife

-Although it’s not as busy as Cabo San Lucas, the nightlife in La Paz is still quite lively and offers a different cozy place to listen to good music and have a drink, meet people, or just enjoy the vibes.
-On the Malecon, you can find different bars from where you can also enjoy spectacular views.
+Although it’s not as busy as Cabo San Lucas, La Paz’s nightlife is still quite lively and offers a different, cozy place to listen to good music, have a drink, meet people, or simply enjoy the vibes.
+On the Malecon, you can find different bars to enjoy spectacular views.

 16. Learn Spanish